hartwigmedical/hmftools/serve/README.md

 Do note that for fusion pairs, additional annotation remains unchanged assuming exonic ranges relevant for known and actionable fusions remain identical between ref genome versions.

+In case the genomic region of a gene has been flipped between v37 and v38 we exclude the gene from liftover.

 ## Overview of the SERVE algorithm